firehol/firehol/doc/firehol/firehol-iptrap.5.md

 Both helpers do not affect the flow of traffic.
 They do not `ACCEPT`, `REJECT`, `DROP` packets or affect the firewall in any way.

+`ipset` is the name of the ipset to use.

 `type` selects which of the IP addresses of the matching packets will be used (added or removed from the ipset). `type` can be `src`, `dst`, `src,dst`,